History of Hinduism: Expansion in South-East Asia

 From the 5th to 15th centuries Sri Vijayan empire, a maritime empire centred on the island of Sumatra in Indonesia, had adopted Mahayana and Vajrayana Buddhism under a line of rulers named the Sailendras.
 The Empire of Sri Vijaya declined due to conflicts with the Chola rulers of India.
 The Majapahit Empire succeeded the Singhasari empire.
 It was one of the last and greatest Hindu empires in maritime Southeast Asia.

 Funan was a pre-Angkor Cambodian kingdom, located around the Mekong delta, probably established by Mon-Khmer settlers speaking an Austroasiatic language.
 According to reports by two Chinese envoys, K'ang T'ai and Chu Ying, the state was established by an Indian Brahmin named Kaundinya, who in the 1st century CE was given instruction in a dream to take a magic bow from a temple and defeat a Khmer queen, Soma.
 Soma, the daughter of the king of the Nagas, married Kaundinya and their lineage became the royal dynasty of Funan.
 The myth had the advantage of providing the legitimacy of both an Indian Brahmin and the divinity of the cobras, who at that time were held in religious regard by the inhabitants of the region.

 The kingdom of Champa (or Lin-yi in Chinese records) controlled what is now south and central Vietnam from approximately 192 through 1697.
 The dominant religion of the Cham people was Hinduism and the culture was heavily influenced by India.

 Later, from the 9th to the 13th century, the Mahayana Buddhist and Hindu Khmer Empire dominated much of the South-East Asian peninsula.
-Under the Khmer, more than 900 temples were built in Cambodia and in neighboring Thailand.
+Under the Khmer, more than 900 temples were built in Cambodia and in neighbouring Thailand.
 Angkor was at the centre of this development, with a temple complex and urban organisation able to support around one million urban dwellers.
 The largest temple complex of the world, Angkor Wat, stands here; built by the king Vishnuvardhan.